ferares/ferares/README.md

  - 🌱 I’m currently learning:
    - :accessibility: Web Accessibility: Been learning for a while and I'm currently starting to work with it on real life projects.
    - 🦀 Rust: Just wanting to know what all the fuzz is about, looking to rewrite my "Postales" project using it.

+You can learn more about me on my website: [ares.uy](https://ares.uy)